raphaelquast/EOmaps/docs/index.rst

     <p>

-Here you can find detailed explanations on all the functionalities of EOmaps.
+Here you can find detailed explanations on all the features and functionalities of EOmaps.

 .. admonition:: Interested in contributing to EOmaps?